-The School of International Affairs is currently accepting applications for the 2017-2018 academic year.
+The School of International Affairs is currently accepting applications.
 Applicants who wish to be considered for merit-based SIA scholarships must apply by February 15.
 Applicants who are not requesting financial aid consideration must apply by March 21.
 Decisions will begin to be released in mid-March and on a rolling basis after that.

 * The admissions committee does consider late applications, but highly encourages students to submit all materials by the stated deadlines.
 Please contact our admissions office if you are interested in applying after the deadlines.